BenjaminVincent/Spotify-Together/README.md

 # Listen together
 Listen Together is a project that allows friends to listen to spotify together!
+THE UI IS CURRENTLY BEING COMPLETELY REDONE!
+ALL SCREENSHOTS ARE OF AN OLD BUILD!

 ## Check out the live site
 https://listen-together.netlify.app/